georchestra/ci-jenkinsfiles/README.md

 # Requirements

-A Jenkins 2.x is mandatoryi.
+A Jenkins 2.x is mandatory.
 More details on the setup later on.